zo0r/react-native-push-notification/trouble-shooting.md

 Before submitting an issue please take a moment to read though the following.
 Most issues are common and some solutions are listed here.

+Known bugs and issues:

+ * (Android) Tapping an alert in the notification centre will sometimes not result in `onNotification` being called.
+ * (Android) Not all local notification features are supported yet (PRs welcome)
+ * (iOS) The OS can penalise your app for not calling the completion handler and will stop (or delay) sending notifications to your app.
+This will be supported from RN-0.38.

 # Android

  * Use a physical device for remote push notifications.
 They will not work on an emulator.